sikha24/opmaint/README.md

 This project is a starting point for a Flutter application.

-command to start a projec
+command to start a project
 # flutter run